 1. Prepare your care team

-Guidelines from The National Institutes of Health stress the importance of clinicians’ psychological traits and communication skills for a successful patient-centered practice.
+Guidelines from National Institutes of Health stress the importance of clinicians’ psychological traits and communication skills for a successful patient-centered practice and valuable patient support.
 Recruiting motivated, empathic, respectful, open-minded, and active listeners will set you up for improved outcomes.
 A willingness to pursue professional development is also a prerequisite.

 Science Direct researchers have outlined five critical perspectives that make a patient-centered practice successful: